fegge/ansible-security/README.md

 Installs `fail2ban` with default settings.

 ## Automatic Security Updates
-Installs `unattended-upgrades` with minimal settings.
+Installs `unattended-upgrades` with minimal settings and adds `Ubuntu xenial-security` to allowed origins.

 ## Logging SSH Access
 Installs `'monit` and updates the update interval to 5 seconds.